-She awoke, lying on the floor and took a quick self inventory to find only a large but painful bump on the back of her head.
+She awoke, lying on the floor and took a quick self-inventory to find only a large but painful bump on the back of her head.
 As she looked around the office, she had no idea how long she had been out.
 It was very quiet, the loud train sound of the tornado was gone and the office wasn’t moving any longer but there was also no noise or activity going on outside.
 No emergency vehicles, no heavy equipment, nothing.
 She stood up as sore as she was and called out, Pete!
-She saw no Pete or anyone else in the office as the sun shinning through the windows highlighted the rubble mess.
+She saw no Pete or anyone else in the office as the sun shining through the windows highlighted the rubble mess.
 She thought, maybe they’re all outside waiting for help?
 She stepped out of the modular office that was sitting in the middle of a green brick path.
 There was no one around.
 Nothing.
-Just the path, trees, an unrecognizable terrain and Dorothy knew, she wasn’t in Kansas any more.
+Just the path, trees, an unrecognizable terrain, and Dorothy knew she wasn’t in Kansas anymore.

 Her journey begins.
 Don’t miss an episode, get witzshared delivered directly by email.